krls2020/laravel-tutorial/README.md

 Through Zerops VPN, you can securely access this enterprise-grade database setup directly from your local machine, ensuring your development environment matches production exactly.

-Setting up a production-grade HA database cluster typically requires extensive DevOps expertise and careful configuration of replication, failover mechanisms, and load balancing.
+Configuring a production-grade HA database cluster usually demands DevOps expertise for replication, failover, and load balancing.
+With Zerops, this is automated.
 With Zerops, you get this enterprise-level setup automatically.
 This means you can develop against the same robust database infrastructure that you'll use in production, eliminating environment discrepancies and ensuring your code works consistently across all stages of development.

 Now create the project by running:
 ```bash